odys-z/semantic-DA/README.md

 The semantics is abstracted into a few patterns, which is handled by the implementation of a interface.
 This interface define the events that the DA layer firing.

-The final data is used to build the SQL statement.
+The final data is used to build the SQL statement(s).
 In this way, a typical database application's business processing are abstracted into some semantics pattern and supported automatically, with semantics configuration.

 Semantic-DA is a building block of a future framework project, semantic-jserv.
-With semantic-DA, typical CRUD semantics handling should sported via semantics patterns.
+With semantic-DA, typical CRUD semantics handling should sported via been semantics patterns.

+In short, semantic-transact handling sql structure, ISemantics handling data modification, semantic-DA glue this together, based on JDBC connection(s).